Samunee/Website/README.md

-Hello 👋, my name Fitra
-Welcome to my GitHub. and I'm from indonesia
+Hello 👋, my name Fitra and I'm from indonesia

 ---